-This healthy pork chop recipe is ANYTHING but boring.
+This easy recipe for pork chops is ANYTHING but boring.
 Filled with sweet and savory notes and cooked to the perfect temperature, these Honey Garlic Pork Chops are absolutely delicious.
 Pair with Instant Pot Sweet Potatoes, Pineapple Rice, or an Asian Noodle Salad, for an easy, healthy meal.

 Pork chops can get the reputation of being dried out or flavorless.